LF-Engineering/perceval-scripts/README.md

 To get data from meetups:

-- register in meetup, for example go [here](https://www.meetup.com/pro/hyperledger) and sing up.
+- Register in meetup, for example go [here](https://www.meetup.com/pro/hyperledger) and sing up.
 - Create an OAuth token [TODO](https://www.meetup.com/meetup_api/auth/#oauth2).
 - For now we can try accessing without token but this will hit raate limits, I've requested more informatiuons [here](https://github.com/chaoss/grimoirelab-perceval/issues/541).